Two-Dimensional Quantum Material Identification via Self-Attention and Soft-labeling in Deep Learning: Related Works

 \subsection{Deep Learning in 2D Quantum Materials}

-The 2D quantum material research topics have gained the attentions from researchers in recent years.
-In particular, Bingnan et.al \cite{han2020deep} proposed a deep learning based optical identification method to recognize 13 different types of 2D materials from optical microscopic images.
-The method consists of several convolution, batch norm \cite{ioffe2015batch}, ReLU \cite{agarap2018deep} followed by a softmax layer at the end.
+2D quantum material research topics have gained attention from researchers in recent years.
+In particular, Bingnan et al. \cite{han2020deep} proposed a deep learning-based optical identification method to recognize 13 types of 2D materials from optical microscopic images.
+The method consists of several convolutions, batch norm \cite{ioffe2015batch}, ReLU \cite{agarap2018deep} followed by a softmax layer at the end.
 The method is inspired by UNet \cite{ronneberger2015u} architecture to segment the fakes with different thickness values.
-Satoru et.al \cite{masubuchi2020deep} presented an end-to-end pipeline for 2D flakes identification.
-The method uses optical microscopy images as the input and outputs the locations and material type of each flakes.
-The authors leverage Mask-RCNN \cite{he2017mask} to predict the bounding box, segmentation mask of different types of flake.
-This method achieves a break-through in field of 2D quantum material detection.
+Satoru et al. \cite{masubuchi2020deep} presented an end-to-end pipeline for 2D flake identification.
+The method uses optical microscopy images as the input and outputs each flake's location and material type.
+The authors leverage Mask-RCNN \cite{he2017mask} to predict the bounding box and segmentation mask of different types of flake.
+This method achieves a breakthrough in the field of 2D quantum material detection.